OlegZara/pltr_dr_demo/README.md

 # Palantir / DataRobot Integration Repository

 This is a clone of the repository created in Foundry.
-The repository runs the DataRobot python API to train models from Foundry and scoring code/POST request for generating predictions back to a Foundry table.
+The repository runs the DataRobot python API to train models and scoring code/real-time API for generating predictions back to a Foundry table.
 Only files in [this folder](https://github.com/OlegZara/pltr_dr_demo/tree/main/transforms-python/src/myproject/datasets) are created by the user